SaraRands/sararands-site/about.md

 Eventually, I reached a place where I could choose not just what I was capable of, but what felt deeply meaningful.
 That led me to become a therapist.

-Along the way, I became a cancer survivor, raised neurodivergent children, navigated divorce and remarriage, braved the dating apps, blended a family, and rebuilt my life---in small and large ways---more than once.
+Along the way, I became a cancer survivor, raised neurodivergent children, navigated divorce and remarriage, blended a family, and rebuilt my life---in small and large ways---more than once.

 All of this shapes how I sit with clients. **I know what it’s like to reorient yourself from the inside out.**
 It helps me listen with nuance, hold complexity with care, and meet you where you are.